habibmevlut/book-app/README.md

 ## Build

-Run `npm run build` to build the project for production.
+Run `npm run prod` to build the project for production.
 The build artifacts will be stored in the `dist/` directory.

 ## Deployment